SE-0475: Transactional Observation of Values

 To be clear: I think this proposal solves a real problem.
 But I worry that if it lands without a complementary solution for the immediate/synchronous case, it may create confusion or disappointment for programmers who expect Observable to behave more like Combine or Rx-style systems.
 Ideally, the language would offer both edge-triggered sync observations and async coalesced transactions – clearly documented and differentiated.

-I want to understand how the proposal ensures (1) the mutations on the observed object, and (2) the process of element emission, happen in the same isolation domain?
+I want to understand how the proposal ensures (1) the mutations on the observed object, and (2) the "emitting" of async sequence elements, happen in the same isolation domain?
 I think this is crucial to avoid the tearing problem.

-The current API is accepting an @isolated(any) non-async closure:
+The current "emitting" API is accepting an @isolated(any) non-async closure:

 public struct Observed<Element: Sendable, Failure: Error>: AsyncSequence, Sendable {